BrandonCYH/BrandonCYH/README.md

 - 📚 Passionate about web development and mobile development

 💻 **About Me**
-I am a passionate developer from Malaysia.
+A passionate developer with expertise in Laravel, Javascript, Cordova, and Bootstrap.
 I enjoy building **responsive websites, mobile applications, and SaaS platforms**.
+I enjoy optimizing user experiences, improving UI/UX, and exploring new technologies to enhance my projects.
 Currently, I am working on:
 - 🏨 **Hotel Management System - Ocean Heaven Hotel**